ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-kinks-vinyl-book-giveaway.markdown

   \ vinyl and book from ‘The Kinks Are The Village Green Preservation Society’ exhibition\
   \ to one lucky NME AAA member to win!</p>\r\n<p>Are you The Kinks biggest fan?
 Enter\
   \ below for a chance to win!</p>"
-hero-header: "Win the official vinyl and book from 'The Kinks Are The Village Green\
+hero-header: "‘Win The Kinks classic album 'The Kinks Are The Village Green Preservation\
-  \ Preservation Society' exhibition!"
+  \ Society’ on vinyl and accompanying book!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-7b129c6d-35b2-4175-a07d-63e6062769ef.jpg"
 logo-left-href: "aaa.nme.com"